Current Group Members

 PhD Student

 Brinton joined our group in Summer 2022.
 However, he has been working with our group since Fall 2019 through connections at his now Alma Mater Freed-Hardeman University with previous group members Dr. Jim Barr and Dr. Elise Chaffin.
-Brinton completed an Honors Thesis for his undergraduate degree titled "Quantitative Characterization of Fano Resonance in Au:Ag Plasmonic Systems".
+Brinton is currently working in coordination with Dr. Nascimento on his software project: PlasMol.